openhwgroup/cva6/docs/04_cv32a6_design/source/cv32a6_execute.rst

 Memory Management Unit
 ----------------------

-The Memory Management Unit (MMU) SV32 module is a crucial component in the RISC-V-based processor, serving as the backbone for virtual memory management and address translation.
+The Memory Management Unit (MMU) module is a crucial component in the RISC-V-based processor, serving as the backbone for virtual memory management and address translation.
+The MMU block can be parameterized to support sv32, sv39 and sv39x4 virtual memory.

 .. figure:: ../images/mmu_in_out.png
    :name: **Figure 1:** Inputs and Outputs of CVA6 MMU SV32